exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **ConfigurationService:** A singleton service responsible for loading, parsing, validating, and saving the `config.json` file.
 *   **ScriptRunnerService:** Manages the execution of the `rclone` and `qBittorrent` scripts in separate processes.
 It will be responsible for starting, stopping, and monitoring these processes.
 *   **SchedulingService:** Handles the automated execution of scripts based on the schedule defined in the configuration.
 It will use the `ScriptRunnerService` to perform the execution.
+*   **NotificationService:** A dedicated service responsible for generating and displaying toast notifications to the user.
+It integrates with the `ScriptRunnerService` to provide real-time feedback on the completion status of background tasks.
 *   **SetupWizardViewModel:** The data context for the `SetupWizardWindow`.
 It manages the overall state and flow of the setup wizards, with each step being represented by its own ViewModel.

 ### 2.2.1.
 System Tray Implementation Details